erindhoxha/fadis-bootcamp-gatsby-netlify-starter/src/pages/index.md

 image: /img/pexels-koolshooters-9945075.jpg
 heading: Welcome to Fadi's Bootcamp & Boxing
-subheading: We help people lose fat and keep it off by teaching balance and how to fit all kinds of foods, find us at 138 Great N Rd, Five Dock NSW 2046
+subheading: We help people lose fat and keep it off by teaching balance and how to fit all kinds of foods
 mainpitch:
   title: Why join us?
   description: Not only we help people lose fat and keep it off by teaching